60 Hilarious White Lies Everyone in a Relationship Tells

 "Sorry, I didn't see your text."

 Your phone might be a practical appendage at this point, but sometimes you just need to experience the same freedom you had before Steve Jobs made you and that devil brick so inseparable.
+This is obviously a harder lie to maintain when you're in quarantine together, but we have faith in you.

 "I'm always happy to work around your dietary restrictions."